 Risk and protective factors

-Changes in lifestyle such as losing weight, increasing physical activity and eating healthy foods are all protective factors and reduce a person’s risk of developing diabetes, particularly type 2 diabetes [45543].
+Currently, there are no known protective factors for type 1 diabetes.
+However, changes in lifestyle such as losing weight, increasing physical activity and eating healthy foods are protective factors for type 2 diabetes [44997].
 There is also evidence that breastfeeding can reduce the risk of maternal type 2 diabetes later in life [44621].

-The risk factors for diabetes can be divided into two main categories: modifiable (can be changed) and non-modifiable (cannot be changed) [45543].
+The risk factors for diabetes can be divided into two categories: modifiable (can be changed) and non-modifiable (cannot be changed) [44997].
 Non-modifiable factors include a person’s family history and age.
-Modifiable factors that increase the risk of developing diabetes, particularly type 2 diabetes, include:
+Modifiable factors include:

 • high blood pressure